hapax/hapax.github.io/assets/teaching.md

 trigonometric functions, using the chain rule, and identifying domains.

 Is there *any* virtue to the first question?
-Students doing many of these questions will become very good at executing algorithms.
+Doing many variations of the same thing make you good at quickly executing algorithms.
-This is part of the logic of drill.
+This is the logic of drill.
-But I think the usual methods of assessment place far too much emphasis on quickly implementing algorithms, and far too little on genuine mathematical thinking.
+But I think the usual methods of assessment place far too much emphasis on quickly performing algorithms, and far too little on genuine mathematical thinking.
+One of the best assignments I have ever received simply read:

+---

+Define a numeric measure of the complexity of a graph.
+Compute it for several examples, and prove some properties about your measure.
+You do not need to write more than 1 or 2 pages to get full marks.

+---

+This would be difficult to mark, but that does not make it a bad question.
 The scrubland of drill trains students for the scrubland of assessment.

 #### Does this work for pre-calculus topics?